 Delaware Valley High School is able to offer a broad range of courses at a variety of levels.
 As mandated by the Pennsylvania Department of Education, all high school students take four one-year credits of English and social studies and at least three credits of science and math.
-In addition, all students must complete four credits of electives, two credits of physical education, and two credits of humanities; humanities offerings include courses in world languages, music, art, family and consumer science and technology education.
+In addition, all students must complete four credits of electives, two credits of physical education, and two credits of humanities; humanities offerings include courses in world languages, music, art, family and consumer science, and technology education.
 High school students are grouped by ability in the four core subject areas, which, with the exception of math, offer three levels: concepts, regular and honors.
 The mathematics department offers a structured hierarchy of courses beginning in sixth grade; inherent in this structure is the potential for mobility as students' math skills progress.
 In addition to the three basic levels, the high school offers integrated English and social studies courses in grades nine, ten, and eleven.
 Delaware Valley High School also offers a wide choice of electives, including a total of 23 Advanced Placement courses in English, mathematics, history, science, and the arts as well as classes that teach study skills and provide preparation for standardized tests.
-Students have the opportunity to take online courses through the Delaware Valley Cyber Academy and they may also take concurrent enrollment courses in conjunction with Keystone College and Luzerne County Community College.
+Students have the opportunity enroll in the Delaware Valley Cyber Academy as an alternative to outside of the district cyber charter schools and they may also take concurrent enrollment courses in conjunction with Keystone College, Lackawanna College and Luzerne County Community College.
 The high school offers a comprehensive on-site Career-Technical Education Program, with eight Programs of Study to choose from, as well as a senior Co-op Work Program through the Business Department.